 Resurrection Catholic School provides a number of guidance and academic programs to assist students in reaching their fullest potential.
 Some of the programs we offer include:

-Resurrection Catholic School's guidance program facilitates the students' development in three broad domains – academic, personal/social/emotional and career to promote and enhance the learning process.
+Resurrection Catholic School’s guidance program facilitates the students’ development in three broad domains – academic, personal, and career domains to promote and enhance the learning process.
 Competencies in these domains are broken down into developmentally appropriate classroom activities and lessons.
-The guidance program provides every student with the knowledge and skills appropriate for their developmental level.
+The guidance program provides every student with the knowledge and skills appropriate for his/her level.

 The classroom teacher is responsible for identifying students with short-term needs and providing differentiated instruction.
 Centers, special assignments, classroom assistants, parent volunteers, peer teaching and after school tutoring are methods often employed for helping students achieve mastery of subject matter or a specific skill.